vfxwiki/matchGradeCat/checkpoint02/readme.md

 See Checkpoint01 for details.

 Train:
-this took on a RTX3090 12h to train and about and 2h to cache using Checkpoint01 as checkpoint / 666 epocs / 1210909 steps / 1000000 frames
+this took on a RTX3090 5h to train and about and 1h to cache using Checkpoint01 as checkpoint

+I've no longer have access to Nuke so not able to test this model